eitchtee/gmail-inbox-cleaner/README.md

       -h, --help  show this help message and exit --age AGE   Archive e-mails older than x days.
       --starred   Keep starred e-mails.
+      --verbose   More output of the actions done by the cleaner.